NANO-scale VIsualization to understand Bacterial virulence and invasiveness - based on fluorescence NANOscopy and VIBrational microscopy

 Consortium Meeting 2024

-The consortium meeting of NanoVIB takes place in Göttingen this year.
-Two guests, Stefan Hell and José Ignacio Gallea will present the latest development of their research
+The consortium meeting of NanoVIB took place in Göttingen this year.
+Two guests, Stefan Hell and José Ignacio Gallea presented the latest development of their research

 More news